Last updated on February 22nd, 2023 at 01:07 pm

 Vietnam Travel Guide

 Before Backpacking Vietnam

 When visiting Vietnam, you shouldn’t forget to apply for your E-Visa online.
-No worries, it is very easy to apply and get one, and it costs 25 USD.
+No worries, it is very easy to apply and get one, and you can get 30 days visa for Vietnam.
 Fill out the form online, wait for an approval letter via email, and just present the necessary requirements as well as your passport.
-Check out this link to see if your country is one of the few that have 15 days of visa-free travel to Vietnam, like Spain and the UK.
-15 days is definitely enough time for first timers who are backpacking Vietnam.
 For those planning to stay longer, make sure that your visa is all sorted out before traveling.

 Is it safe to travel to Vietnam?

 Going to Vietnam is mostly trouble-free but of course, as with any other destination, you should always take precautions, be vigilant and take care of your belongings.
 The traffic is crazy in Vietnam.
 You have to be careful whenever you cross the street, especially in big cities like Hanoi and Ho Chi Minh where there are motorbikes everywhere.